 You can seek help from a range of people.
 Within EES our office staff can help with scheduling and general procedures like reimbursements.
 Learn to work with your advisor and go to them for information about expectations, lab policies, and academic and career strategies.
-Bring any grievances or questions about EES policies to either the head of the Graduate Instruction Committee (currently Bob Booth), your representative to that committee, or the department Chair (currently David Anastasio).
+Bring any grievances or questions about EES policies to either the head of the Graduate Instruction Committee (currently Bob Booth), your representative to that committee, or the department Chair (currently Gray Bebout).

 Why choose Lehigh?